 (a) Consistent with condition 3(d), Avista Corporation must provide the Advisory Group with an opportunity to discuss and inform the scope and design of a 10-year conservation potential analysis, which shall be completed by November 1, 2015.
-See RCW 19.285.040(1)(a); WAC 480-109-010(1).
+See RCW 19.285.040(1)(a); WAC 480-109-100(2).
 This must be based on a current conservation potential assessment study of Avista Corporation’s service area within Washington State.
 This may be conducted within the context of Avista Corporation’s integrated resource plan.
 If Avista Corporation chooses to use the supply curves that make up the conservation potential in the Council’s Northwest Power Plan, the supply curves must be updated for new assumptions and measures.

 (b) Consistent with condition 3(d), Avista Corporation must engage the Advisory Group beginning no later than July 1, 2015, to begin to identify achievable conservation potential for 2016-2025 and to begin to set annual and biennial targets for the 2016-2017 biennium, including necessary revisions to program details.
-See RCW 19.285.040(1)(b); WAC 480-109-010(2) and (3).
+See RCW 19.285.040(1)(b); WAC 480-109-100(3); and WAC 480-109-120(1).

 (10) Cost Effectiveness Test is the Total Resource Cost Test